-In areas with light intermittent freezes (e.g. most of northern California), there may be no need to winterize at all.
+In areas with light intermittent freezes (e.g. many parts of California), there may be no need to winterize at all.
 Water tanks, barrels, and even PVC plumbing lines will tolerate temperatures below freezing if the water doesn’t have time to freeze solid.

 SPECIAL TIP: If your pipes are unprotected and you fear they'll freeze and break on especially cold nights, you can leave a slow-drip in the faucet or drain valve.
 Moving water requires much colder temperatures to freeze, so allowing a slow-drip will offer some protection.
 Just don't forget to shut off the tap when the sun comes out in the morning!